Hawa Al-Tagtaga: Musical career

 Being a well-known singer for weddings, she also sang for a variety of famous people, including Yasser Arafat, and performed at the wedding of King Farouk of Egypt and Narriman Sadek.
 In later life, Al-Tagtaga was recorded singing on the television programme Names in our Lives.
 She was an exponent of the important role television and radio could play in people's lives, particularly in bridging gaps between generations.

 Later life

 Al-Tagtaga lived out her life in Omdurman, but she never married, choosing, as she said, a life as a singer.
 As one of the last survivors of the revolution, she became a spokesperson for it, presenting television shows and receiving honours from Omar al-Bashir.
-She died aged 86, on the 12 December 2012.
+She died aged 86, on 10 December 2012.

 Legacy

 Al-Tagtaga was a well-known figure, and was easily recognisable, as she often wore a tobe (Sudanese women's garment, similar to a sari) in the colours green, yellow and blue, which were the colours of the first Sudan flag of independence.
 The flag was used from 1956 to 1970, but had a recent surge in popularity on social media in the 2019 revolution, with popular feeling wanting a new and more representative flag for the country.